etalab-ia/albert-api/docs/proconnect.md

 # Albert API ProConnect

+> 📁 **Code References**: This documentation includes direct links to implementation files in the GitHub repository.
+Click on the links to navigate to the specific code sections.

 ## Proconnect Integration

 Add a ProConnect connection button on login page.
 The button is implemented as an HTML form that directly redirects to Albert API's OAuth2 endpoint.